 Our 5 Big Rocks are foundational statements that undergird everything we do.
-These Biblical foundations are non negotiable and everything we do comes from them.
-Our mission vision and specific core values come from these
+These Biblical foundations are non-negotiable.
+Our mission, vision and specific core values are a result of our Big Rocks.

 2 Timothy 3:16-17, James 1:23-25

 We believe that all believers are called to make disciples.
 The church accomplishes this primarily through building relationships.
-The act of discipleship we describe as coming along side of someone with the purpose of helping them grow in Christ The church, therefore, needs to teach believers to reach out to lost people.
-Lost people matter to God, and therefore, ought to matter to the church resulting in a priority given to reaching them with the gospel and establishing them in the faith.
+This important act of discipleship means coming along side someone with the purpose of helping them grow in Christ.
+The church must teach believers to reach out to lost people.
+Lost people matter to God, and therefore, ought to matter to the church.
+This belief makes it a priority to reach “the lost” with the gospel and establish them in the faith.

-We believe that a Christ-like community should be experienced and that this happens most effectively in life groups where we help and serve each other.
-In a Christ-like community, people are known, accepted and encouraged, and will become open, vulnerable and accountable.
+We believe that a Christ-like community should be experienced, and that this happens most effectively in life groups where we help and serve each other.
+In a Christ-like community, people are known, accepted and encouraged, and will become open,vulnerable and accountable.
 This happens best within life groups as genuine, meaningful, life-changing relationships are sustained.
-Our definition for life groups is 3-8 people approximately who gather regularly to encourage and stimulate one another toward Christ-likeness.
+Our definition for Life Groups is three to eight people who gather regularly to encourage and inspire one another toward Christ-likeness.